Khamis Gaddafi: Education and career

 At age three, Khamis Gaddafi was injured in the 15 April 1986 U.S. bombing of Libya, suffering head injuries when the Bab al-Azizia military compound was attacked in retaliation for the 1986 Berlin discotheque bombing.

 He graduated from the military academy in Tripoli, receiving a bachelor's degree in military arts and science, further graduating from the Frunze Military Academy in Moscow and the Military Academy of the General Staff of the Armed Forces of Russia.
 In 2008, Gaddafi visited Algeria, where he was received by President Abdelaziz Bouteflika.

 Khamis, who was said to be uninterested in politics, rose in prominence in the 2000s due to the exile of his older brother Mutassim, who was sent to Egypt in 2001 after being accused by senior officials of plotting to seize power from his father.
 Muammar Gaddafi ordered the disbandment of Mutassim's 77th Tank Battalion and created the 32nd Reinforced Brigade (better known as Khamis Brigade) in its place.
-By most accounts, Khamis was competent, loyal to his father, and maintained good relationships with his siblings.
+By most accounts, Khamis was competent, loyal to his father, and maintained good relations with his siblings.
 He was especially close to his reformist older brother Saif al-Islam and spent considerable time with him in the early phase of the Arab Spring.

 In April 2010, he began a master's degree at the IE Business School (formerly known as Instituto de Empresa), in Madrid.
 However, he was expelled by the institution in March 2011 for "his links to the attacks against the Libyan population".

 In early 2011, Gaddafi worked as an intern at AECOM Technology Corporation.
 According to Paul Gennaro, AECOM's Senior Vice President for Global Communications, Gaddafi was touring the United States in February 2011 as part of his internship, including visiting military sites and landmarks.
 This trip was cut short on 17 February after the Libyan Civil War began, and Gaddafi returned to Libya.
 U.S. government officials later denied any role in planning, advising or paying for the trip.

 Role in the Libyan civil war

-After hurrying back to Libya to aid his father in the civil war, Khamis Gaddafi commanded the assault on Zawiya, leading the Khamis Brigade, a special forces brigade of the Libyan Armed Forces loyal to Muammar Gaddafi.
+After hurrying back to Libya to aid his father in the civil war, Khamis commanded the assault on Zawiya, leading the Khamis Brigade, a special forces brigade of the Libyan Armed Forces loyal to Muammar Gaddafi.
 The battle resulted in pro-Gaddafi forces retaking the city.

 He also assisted in suppressing anti-regime demonstrations in and around the capital Tripoli in late February-early March.
 His forces also took part in the Battle of Misrata.
-In June 2011, he was reported to be commanding pro-Gaddafi forces in Zliten by a soldier captured from his brigade who also reported that Khamis Gaddafi had told his troops to "take Misrata or I will kill you myself.
+In June 2011, he was reported to be commanding pro-Gaddafi forces in Zliten by a soldier captured from his brigade who also reported that Khamis had told his troops to "take Misrata or I will kill you myself.
 If you don't take Misrata, we are finished."